ACCIDENTS

 Plagiarism is a serious academic offense.
 Plagiarism is defined as the appropriation as one’s own, the writings, inventions, or ideas of another.
 To plagiarize is to be dishonest with your teacher, your peers, your “source” and yourself.

-Cheating and plagiarism are serious academic offences.
+Cheating and plagiarism are serious academic offenses.
 Plagiarism is defined as using the work of someone else as their own.
 Using the writings, inventions, or ideas of another without proper sourcing is considered plagiarism.
 The acts of cheating and plagiarism will not be tolerated.
 Both academic and behavioural consequences should be expected.

 Consequences: